Set Security Level

 -

-If the Private Auth Mode option in the Credential section is set to Biometrics, the 1:1 security level cannot be applied because the user is unknown.
-The 1:1 security level can only be applied when authentication modes using user-specific cards or IDs are set.
+If you set Private Auth Mode in the Credential section to Biometrics, you cannot apply the 1:1 security level as the input user cannot be identified, and you can only apply the 1:1 security level when a card or ID that allows user identification is set in the authentication mode.
 For more information about Private Auth Mode, refer to the following.

 -